KULeuvenNeuromechanics/NeuromechanicsToolkit/README.md

 2. For new functions use the function template (FunctionTemplate.m).
 Make sure you describe the different step you take by comments in your new function.
 3. Finished with your contribution?
 Make a pull request to the main branch and ask for reviewing by Bram or Wouter.

+### Mandatory packages for using the toolkit

+As the toolkit develops, different software packages may be needed to be able to use this repository.
+Here we list the software packages that may be needed in the different folders of the toolkit.
+We kindly ask, that if you contribute to this repository by adding functions that depend on other software, to complete the overview below by adding: the folder/set of function, the software the functions/folder depends on, a brief summary of why this software is used, and directions for installing the software.

+**Dataprocessing**

+*In the Dataprocessing folder some functions depend on the OpenSim API to use OpenSim functionalities for processing steps.
+Some examples are: inverse kinematics, inverse dynamics, and body kinematics.*

+- Software: OpenSim MATLAB API

+- For information on setting up the MATLAB API see: https://simtk-confluence.stanford.edu/display/OpenSim/Scripting+with+Matlab